aliraeisdanaei/Compiler/README.md

 This project was created to better understand the concepts data structures and computational theory.
 It includes the following:
 1. ADT & implementation of a stack & queue.
-2. A Reverser of Queue that uses a stack
+2. A Reverser of Queue that uses a stack to check that the stack & queue are working properlly.
 3. A lexical analyzer and parser for the grammar of brackets.

 The grammar that is as follows: